|RBI Established:||1 April 1935|

-Example: If the reverse repo rate is 5% and any bank, deposits Rs.1000 to the RBI, the bank will earn Rs.50 as interest from the RBI.
+Example: If the reverse repo rate is 5% and any bank deposits Rs.1000 to the RBI, the bank will earn Rs.50 as interest from the RBI.

 It is the rate of interest charged by the central bank on the loans they have extended to commercial banks.

-Bank rate is usually higher than the Repo Rate as it is an important tool to control liquidity.
+The bank rate is usually higher than the Repo Rate as it is an important tool to control liquidity.

-It is similar to the Repo Rate but in this case, there is no repurchasing agreement signed, and no securities sold.
+It is similar to the Repo Rate, but in this case, there is no repurchasing agreement signed and no securities sold.

 It is the fund that banks have to maintain with the RBI at all times.
 In other words, banks have to maintain a certain percentage of funds of the total deposits in the current account with the RBI.
 RBI uses the CRR to drain out the excessive money from the system.
 Banks don't earn interest on this money.

 Example: If a person deposits Rs.1000 in a bank and if the prevailing CRR is 5% then, the bank has to deposit Rs.
 50 in the current account of RBI and the bank is left with Rs.950.
-The bank can not use that deposited amount Rs.50 to the RBI for its commercial purposes.
+The bank can not use that deposited amount of Rs.50 to the RBI for its commercial purposes.

 Apart from the CRR, the banks have to maintain a percentage of their deposits as liquid assets in the form of gold, cash, and approved securities from the central government or state governments of India.
 This percentage is known as SLR.
 Here, banks earn interest on liquid assets.

-It is the rate of interest at which the banks lend money to its customers.
+It is the rate of interest at which the banks lend money to their customers.
 The lending rates under MCLR are different for loans with different tenors.
 Usually, the MCLR is revised every month.

 The MCLR replaced the base rate system with effect from April 1, 2016.